Category Archives: Student Life

 5 Perfect Long Weekend Escapes in Vancouver: Unwind from Midterms and Recharge for School

 As midterms loom on the horizon, it’s easy to get overwhelmed by the mountain of assignments, deadlines, and labs.
 But hey, before Vancouver turns back into “Raincouver” and we’re buried in our textbooks (or laptops), there’s no harm in hitting pause to soak in the last bits of sunshine!
-For those of us who aren’t Vancouver natives (like I was, once upon a time), there’s so much to explore.
-Over the past five years, I’ve had the chance to experience the city like a true local.
+For those of us who aren’t from Vancouver (like I was, once upon a time), there’s so much to explore.
+Over the past five years, I’ve had the chance to experience the city like a Vancouverite.
 Here are my top 5 (sober!!) must-dos if you’re looking to unwind this long weekend!

 1. Chill at One of Vancouver’s Stunning Beaches